 I've been keeping Henry O'Connor's book Luther's Own Statements Concerning His Teaching and its Results on my desk, thumbing through it when I get the chance.
-The book is an old small anthology of Luther quotes, peppered with vilifying commentary from O’Connor, an old Roman Catholic writer (my brief overview can be found here).
-It's a book presenting the typical old Catholic argument that Luther could not have been sent by God to reform the Church because he was such an awful person.
+The book is an old anthology of Luther quotes, peppered with vilifying commentary from Father Henry O’Connor, a Roman Catholic writer from an era long gone (my brief overview can be found here).
+It's a book presenting the typical old Roman Catholic argument that Luther could not have been sent by God to reform the Church because he was such an awful person.

-O'Connor will now argue, "Luther assures us that Satan argued in favour of some of the principle doctrines of his new Creed.
+Father O'Connor goes on to assert, "Luther assures us that Satan argued in favour of some of the principle doctrines of his new Creed.
 Now, it is beneath the dignity of God to allow His chosen legate to appeal to the testimony of Satan in support of his teaching" (p.7).
 Chapter two therefore is entitled, "Luther Admits the Authority of the Devil."
 O'Connor presents a summary of a long passage from Luther's "The Private Mass and the Consecration of Priests" (1533).
 The passage quoted by O'Connor is a long selection in which Luther presents a dialog between himself and the Devil.
-"I once awoke at midnight, when the Devil began to dispute with me in my heart."
+Luther is purported to have stated, "I once awoke at midnight, when the Devil began to dispute with me in my heart."
 The Devil caused Luther to "brake forth in sweat" and to make his heart "tremble and beat."
 The Devil can so frighten a soul that he causes it to depart, which at times almost happened to Luther.

 O'Connor evaluates the dialog and determines that while "the Devil did not appear to Luther in a visible form," "it was nonetheless a real description of an event in Luther's life: For Luther writes: 'I once awoke at midnight, when the Devil began...' " "Luther's conference with the Devil was also not a piece of mere imagination."
 "But was it really the Devil?
 There cannot be the slightest doubt" (pp. 17-18).